-Developed with support from the Bureau of Justice Assistance and led by The Council of State Governments (CSG) Justice Center, Justice Counts is a national, consensus-building initiative designed to help policymakers make better decisions with criminal justice data that’s more timely, less disjointed, and as useful as possible.
+Developed with support from the Bureau of Justice Assistance and led by The Council of State Governments (CSG) Justice Center, Justice Counts is a national, consensus-building initiative designed to help policymakers make better decisions with criminal justice data that are more timely, less disjointed, and as useful as possible.

 Justice Counts comprises 21 partner organizations representing officials at every corner of our nation’s state, county, and municipal justice systems.
 The Justice Counts initiative is guided by a steering committee of active state and local officials—from law enforcement, to corrections, to legislatures, and beyond.